per6x/MyCourses/OOP/Lectures/Lecture1.md

     // In all cases hi is incremented by 1

     /* Side Note
     If you increment a value inside of an expression (for example inside a print command) the hi++ statement will be evaluated AFTER the print.
-This means that while in the end the value will be incremented, that wont be the case in the printed value, you can use ++hi to avoid this, see example later
+This means that while in the end the value will be incremented, that wont be the case in the printed value, you can use ++hi to avoid this, see example later.
+Keep in mind that both of these change the initial value of hi unlike doing hi + 1 (againt see next snippet for example)
     */
     ```